chinyun/chinyun.github.io/source/_posts/Comebine-d3-js-and-react-js.md

 2. Elegance：流暢的動態轉場效果，簡潔的程式碼
 3. Community：有龐大使用者社群支援，有許多開放資源

+# D3.js vs Chart.js：

+D3 enables developers to create bespoke, interactive data visualisations.
+It consists of a number of modules to help with tasks such as:

+- adding, removing and updating HTML/SVG elements
+- animation
+- interaction (e.g. zooming, panning, dragging)
+- arranging elements based on tree and network data structures
+- working with geographic data

+Chart.js provides ready made bar, line, pie and scatter charts.
+A minimal amount of coding and time is required to get a chart up and running.
+Charts also include a legend, hover pop-up and series toggling.
+They are also responsive to device size.

+Charts can be configured.
+For example the legend can be displayed above, below or to the side of the chart.
+The look and feel of the chart can also be modified by changing background colour, line colours, line widths and more.

+Chart.js renders its charts using the Canvas element which results in good performance compared with SVG, espcially when rendering a large amount of data.
+The other advantage of Canvas rendering is that it’s relatively easy to download the chart as an image file.

+Conclusion:
+Both D3.js and Chart.js are excellent libraries for visualising data.
+Chart.js requires far less effort to create charts and should suffice in most cases, especially when standard charts are required.
+There’s little limit to what D3.js can achieve but it’ll likely require significantly more development effort than Chart.js.

+If you’re still not sure which to use my rule of thumb is: if you’re wanting to make a standard chart (such as line, bar, pie, radar, scatter or bubble) try starting with Chart.js.
+If you’re after something more bespoke then D3 might be a better choice.

 # How do D3 work

 - Use D3 Select to grab hold of elements on the screen.